Mora knife

 A mora knife (Morakniv) is a small sheath knife.
 It is a fixed blade knife, with or without a finger guard.
-The term originates from knives manufactured by the cutleries in Mora, Dalarna.
+The term originates from knives manufactured by the cutleries in Mora, Dalarna, Sweden.
 In Sweden and Finland, Mora knives are extensively used in construction and in industry as general-purpose tools.
 Mora knives are also used by all Scandinavian armies as an everyday knife.
+In Poland, Entire M has been the distributor of Morakniv products since 1991.

 Types

 Mora knives were mostly produced by the KJ Eriksson and Frosts Knivfabrik (Frost's Knife Factory) companies; they merged their brands under Mora of Sweden, later renamed Morakniv, but a number of other knife-makers also make mora-style knives.
 The Morakniv company uses blades of 12C27 stainless steel, UHB-20C carbon steel, Triflex steel, or very hard (HRC 61) carbon steel laminated between softer alloyed steel.

 Other manufacturers of mora-type knives are Cocraft a house brand of Clas Ohlson, Best Tools and Hultafors.